theleoborges/imminent/README.md

 There is no blocking `get` operation at the moment.

+### Why both?

+Technically you need only a single data type to implement the functionality provided by futures.
+However this separation is helpful in preventing a future from being completed by the wrong code path.
+By making futures read-only, this gets mitigated.

 ### Executors

 The whole point of futures is being able to perform asynchronous operations.
 By default, the `future` constructor uses an unbounded threadpool for doing work.
 This can be controlled using the `*executor*` dynamic var in the `executors` namespace.
 It includes an `immediate-executor` which performs work in the current thread immediately.
 Useful for tests.